Open plan living space: With tiled floor.

 Galleried sitting room.

-Gas central heating, electric underfloor heating (open plan living space), electricity, bed linen, towels and Wi-Fi included.
-Welcome pack.
+Electric central heating (underfloor in open plan living space and bathroom), electricity, bed linen, towels and Wi-Fi included.

 The Cow House is a delightful property, perfect for a romantic getaway.
 Situated off the main cobbled street which leads to the 199 steps to the Abbey, in the traditional old town of Whitby, and a stone’s throw from the seafront and harbour.
 The owners have paid great attention to detail in renovating this property to a very high standard, including cosy underfloor heating, great for those winter breaks creating a perfect holiday home for a couple all year round.
-Retaining many original features, such as beamed ceilings and a traditional Rayburn stove, this detached cottage was originally the cow shed where livestock was brought into the centre of the town ready for the market.
+Retaining many original features, such as beamed ceilings and a traditional Aga stove, this detached cottage was originally the cow shed where livestock was brought into the centre of the town ready for the market.
+The vintage style bathroom features a Burlington high cistern toilet, whilst the bedroom has a dressing table, vintage wooden window shutters and cast iron radiators.
 It lies in a quiet courtyard, set back from the main street and central to all local amenities.

 Whitby is popular all year round with several festivals such as the annual Folk Week, Regatta and the famous Goth Weekends held in April and October.
 The coastline is spectacular and forms part of the Cleveland Way walk that passes through Whitby and down to its final destination in Filey, all 109 miles.
 Great for those who love the great outdoors and rambling.